5random/cvd/README.md

 The `requirements.txt` file lists the dependencies required by this project.

+The installed package includes a `config/` directory containing the default configuration file as well as sample data under `data/`.
+When installing with `pip install .`, these files are placed inside the package directory so the application can be started without additional setup.

 ## Running tests

 Install the dependencies and run the test suite with: